mingzhoushen/mingzhoushen.github.io/index.md

 Prior to beginning my Ph.D. in 2020, I worked with the [Food and Agriculture Organization of the United Nations](https://www.fao.org/home/en) in Rome, Italy.
 I hold both a Master's and a Bachelor's degree in Civil Engineering from [Zhejiang University](https://www.zju.edu.cn/english/), China.

-I will be joining the School of Public Affairs at Zhejiang University as an Assistant Professor in Fall 2025.

 <div style="text-align: right;">